Mercedes-Benz SL-Class (R230): SL 63 AMG

-SL 63 AMG Edition IWC (2008–)
+SL 63 AMG Edition IWC (2008)

-It is a limited (200 units) version of SL 63 AMG.
-It included Designo Magno Kashmir white finish, AMG Exterior Carbon package with matte surface, interior Carbon matte trim with Tobago Brown nappa leather upholstery, AMG Performance package, 'Grosse Ingenieur' (Big Engineer) watch from Swiss watchmaker IWC Schaffhausen.
+The Edition IWC is a limited (200 units) version of the SL 63 AMG which included Designo Magno Kashmir white finish, AMG exterior carbon package with matte surface, interior carbon matte trim with Tobago Brown nappa leather upholstery, AMG Performance package, and a 'Grosse Ingenieur' (Big Engineer) watch from Swiss watchmaker IWC Schaffhausen.

 The vehicle went on sale beginning in fall 2008, with deliveries beginning in November 2008.

 SL 65 AMG Black Series (2008–2011)

-The performance version of the SL 65 AMG was unveiled in Monterey in 2008.
+The high performance Black Series version of the SL 65 AMG was unveiled in Monterey in 2008.
 The turbochargers are 12% larger, and the optimised wastegate ducts permit increased air throughout.
 The intake air ducting and exhaust system are modified to improve response and reduce the exhaust gas backpressure.
+These engine improvements result in a 58 PS higher power output than the standard AMG model.

-The Black Series is 250 kg lighter than regular SL 65 AMG by the use of light carbon fibre composite (CFRP) parts and the omission of the SL's normal foldable hardtop roof, replacing it with a fixed roof.
+The Black Series is 250 kg lighter than the regular SL 65 AMG through the use of light carbon fibre composite (CFRP) parts and the omission of the SL's normal foldable hardtop roof, which it replaced with a fixed roof.
 Not only did this save weight, it also made room available for the retractable rear spoiler.

-It also has a def limited top speed of about 200 mph and can go from 0–62 mph in 3.8 seconds.
+The SL 65 AMG Black Series has a limited top speed of about 200 mph and can accelerate from 0–62 mph in 3.8 seconds.

 The AMG Speedshift Plus five-speed automatic transmission include "C", "S", "M1", and "M2" which has gearshift times 25 percent quicker than the "M1" mode.
-The Black Series front axle track width is 97 millimetres wider and the rear axle track width 85 millimetres wider over regular model.
-Other changes include retractable rear spoiler and the rear apron with diffuser fins, 265/35R19 front tyres with 19×9.5 inch AMG light-alloy wheels and AMG 20×11.5-inch light-alloy wheels with 325/30R20 tyres (Dunlop Sport Maxx GT tyres), 6-piston front calipers with 390×36mm discs and 4-piston calipers with 360×26mm discs.
+The Black Series front axle track width is 97 mm wider and the rear axle track width 85 mm wider over regular model.
+Other changes include retractable rear spoiler and the rear apron with diffuser fins, 265/35R19 front tyres with 19×9.5 inch AMG light-alloy wheels and AMG 20×11.5-inch light-alloy wheels with 325/30R20 tyres (Dunlop Sport Maxx GT tyres), 6-piston front calipers with 390×36mm discs and 4-piston calipers with 360×26mm discs, and a special coilover suspension setup developed by KW.

-SL Night Edition (2010–)
+SL Night Edition (2010)

-It is a version of SL roadster in iconic matte black paint with 19-inch AMG five-spoke light-alloy wheels in a two-tone high-gloss finish, silver-painted front brake calipers with the Mercedes-Benz logo, darkened headlamps/tail lights, black nappa leather upholstery with shining chrome trim, seats with arrow-shaped seams and silver-coloured contrasting features, sports steering wheel and shift lever and roof lining in black, trim strip of the draught-stop has a high-gloss finish, silver-coloured vents at AIRSCARF system.
-Available only in model year 2011, there were 100 made.
+The Night Edition is a version of the SL roadster finished in iconic matte black paint with 19-inch AMG five-spoke light-alloy wheels in a two-tone high-gloss finish, silver-painted front brake calipers with the Mercedes-Benz logo, darkened headlamps/tail lights, black nappa leather upholstery with shining chrome trim, seats with arrow-shaped seams and silver-coloured contrasting features, sports steering wheel and shift lever and roof lining in black, trim strip of the draught-stop in a high-gloss finish, and silver-coloured vents on the AIRSCARF system.
+Available only for the 2011 model year, 100 cars were made.

-Grand Edition (2011–)
+Grand Edition (2011)

-It is a version of SL 300, SL 350, and SL 500 commemorating 125th anniversary of Karl Benz inventing the automobile.